TunnelBear ReviewPosted Nov. 18, 2018, 9:20 a.m. by Jonathan

 You, on the other hand, can benefit from total privacy and a high level of protection against information leaks and data hijacking.

-With either subscription, be it free or paid, you get five TunnelBear licenses which you can use at the same time on multiple devices.
+With an either subscription, be it free or paid, you get five TunnelBear licenses which you can use at the same time on multiple devices.

 If you want, you can also install the browser ad-blocker which keeps your browsing experience cleaner and lets you customize whether you want to protect your entire data stream or just the browsing part.